eic/EICrecon/README.md

-If you are using an IDE (e.g. CLion) then the easiest way to do ensure this environment is used is to use a wrapper script for cmake that sources the above file each time it runs cmake.
+If you are using an IDE (e.g. CLion) then the easiest way to do ensure this environment is used is to use a wrapper script for cmake that sources the above file each time cmake is run.
 Such a wrapper is included in the _tools_ directory which automatically looks for and sources the file _custom_environment.sh_ if it is found.
 To make CLion use this, go to _Preferences->Build, Execution, Deployment->Toolchains_ and at the top next to _CMake_ put the full path to the wrapper script.
-It be something like:
+It should be something like:
 ~~~
 /path/to/my/EICrecon/tools/cmake_wrapper.sh
 ~~~

 ### EICrecon
 The EICrecon repository is where the reconstruction code will be kept.
-Clone this here to get the code.
+Clone this.

 ~~~
 cd ${EICTOPDIR}